aguslr/multibootusb/README.md

 Where `<device>` is the name of the USB device (e.g. */dev/sdh*).
 Run `mount` to get this information.

-## Get bootable ISO files
+## Get bootable files

-You can download from these websites:
+You can download ISO files from these websites:

 * **[Clonezilla Live][clonezilla]**: a small bootable GNU/Linux distribution for x86/amd64 (x86-64) based computers.